Battle in Berlin: Outer suburbs

 With the decisive stages of the battle being fought outside the city, Berlin's fate was sealed, yet the resistance inside continued.
 On 23 April, Hitler appointed German Artillery General (General der Artillerie) Helmuth Weidling commander of the Berlin Defence Area.
 Only a day earlier, Hitler had ordered that Weidling be executed by firing squad.
 This was due to a misunderstanding concerning a retreat order issued by Weidling as commander of the LVI Panzer Corps.
 On 20 April, Weidling had been appointed commander of the LVI Panzer Corps.
 Weidling replaced Lieutenant-Colonel (Oberstleutnant) Ernst Kaether as commander of Berlin.
 Only one day earlier, Kaether had replaced Lieutenant-General (Generalleutnant) Helmuth Reymann, who had held the position for only about a month.

 By 23 April, some of Chuikov's rifle units had crossed the Spree and Dahme rivers south of Köpenick and by 24 April were advancing towards Britz and Neukölln.
 Accompanying them were the leading tanks of Colonel-General Mikhail Katukov's 1st Guards Tank Army.
 Sometime after midnight, a corps of Colonel-General Nikolai Berzarin's 5th Shock Army crossed the Spree close to Treptow Park.
 At dawn on 24 April the LVI Panzer Corps still under Weidling's direct command, counterattacked but were severely mauled by the 5th Shock Army, which was able to continue its advance around mid-day.
 Meanwhile, the first large Soviet probe into the city was put into operation.
 Katukov's 1st Guards Tank Army attacked across the Teltow Canal.
-At 06:20 a bombardment by 3,000 guns and heavy mortars began (a staggering 650 pieces of artillery per kilometer of front).
+At 06:20 a bombardment by 3,000 guns and heavy mortars began (a staggering 650 pieces of artillery per kilometre of front).
 At 07:00 hours the first Soviet battalions were across, to be followed by tanks around 12:00, shortly after the first of the pontoon bridges were completed.
 By the evening Treptow Park was in Soviet hands and they had also reached the S-Bahn.